mytechnotalent/STM32F401_EEPROM_Driver/README.md

   BX    LR                                            // return to caller

 /**
- * @brief   Writes a byte to the EEPROM via I2C1 with 16-bit addressing.
+ * @brief   Writes a byte to the EEPROM via I2C1 with 16-bit addring.
  *
  * @details This function writes a byte to the EEPROM using I2C1 with 16-bit memory
- *          addressing.
-It sends the device address, high byte of memory address,
+ *          addring.
+It sends the device addr, high byte of memory addr,
- *          low byte of memory address, and data byte, then generates a stop condition.
+ *          low byte of memory addr, and data byte, then generates a stop condition.
  *
- * @param   R0: EEPROM I2C device address (7-bit, e.g., 0x50 for 0xA0)
+ * @param   R0: EEPROM I2C device addr (7-bit, e.g., 0x50 for 0xA0)
- * @param   R1: EEPROM memory address high byte
+ * @param   R1: EEPROM memory addr high byte
- * @param   R2: EEPROM memory address low byte
+ * @param   R2: EEPROM memory addr low byte
  * @param   R3: Data byte to write
  * @retval  None
  */